joaonunatings/isel-academic-archive/year_2/semester_4/SO/uthread/README.md

 - [Make](https://www.gnu.org/software/make/)
 - [GCC](https://gcc.gnu.org/)

-The following instructions must be executed in the root directory of the project (isel-academic-archive/year_2/semester_4/SO/uthread)
+The following instructions must be executed in the [root directory of the project](./) (isel-academic-archive/year_2/semester_4/SO/uthread).

 ### Compile
 1. `make`